codatio/codat-docs/docs/payables/bills.md

 #### Updating a supplier

-If a supplier changes address or business name, you may want to reflect this change in the companies accounting software by [updating the supplier](/sync-for-payables-api#/operations/put-supplier).
+If a supplier changes address or business name, you may want to reflect this change in the company's accounting software by [updating the supplier](/sync-for-payables-api#/operations/put-supplier).

 ```http request
 PUT https://api.codat.io/companies/{companyId}/connections/{connectionId}/push/suppliers/{supplierId}